brianameyer31415/UofI-Associate-Web-Application-Developer-Code-Test/README.md

 | 6           | Ginger Meyer  | 3             | Networking      | 5                     | 2                  | 2024-12-01 00:00:00    | 2024-12-31 23:59:59    |
 | 11          | Mark Korte    | 3             | Networking      | 3                     | 3                  | 2024-12-01 00:00:00    | 2024-12-31 23:59:59    |

-Solution two retrieves the top three employees from each department who resolved the most tickets in the previous calendar month.
-For example, if this SQL query is executed in January 2025, it will specifically target tickets closed during December 2024.
-However, similar to the first solution, this script will encounter issues if no additional data is added to the tickets table.
+Similar to the first solution, this script will encounter issues if no additional data is added to the tickets table.
 In this case, it will stop producing results starting February 1, 2025.

 </br>
 </br>